The Liberation of the Chinese Woman — and the Chinese Entrepreneur

 The major difference between Hong Kong and other peaceful multi-racial/multi-ethnic societies like the United States (or Australia) is that in the US minorities, over time, lose their separate tribal identities and become members of a single tribe: Americans.

 There remains some differentiation based on whether your ancestry was Irish, Polish, African, or Asian.
-But by the third or fourth generation, all these groups share one thing in common: they are culturally and linguistically Americans, and have lost the language and to a large degree cultural affinities of their parents.
+But by the third or fourth generation, all these groups share one thing in common: they are culturally and linguistically Americans, and have lost the language and to a large degree cultural affinities of their parents or great-grandparents.

 But in Hong Kong, the different ethnic, linguistic and national groups maintain their separate identities: there is no (or very little) “absorption” of minorities into the Chinese majority.

 The best example is the Indian minority, which has existed in Hong Kong almost since the British arrived in 1841.
-More than any other group, including the Chinese, they have resisted “westernization” and kept their original cultural, linguistic and religious traditions intact.
+More than any other group, including the Chinese, they have resisted “westernization” and kept their original cultural, linguistic and religious traditions more or less intact.

 Historically, Hong Kong shares many similarities with other former British colonies.
 First, of course, is the British heritage of common law.
 Second, a history of racial inequality (“dogs and Chinese not allowed” — actually a sign on a park in Shanghai, but it applied just as much to Hong Kong): white was superior to yellow because the reins of power were, of course, in British hands.

 But racial [or tribal] prejudice went far deeper than white vs. Chinese.
 Indians kept to themselves (and, as a continuing minority, remain the most culturally cohesive, and “unwesternized” group).
-Eurasians were despised by both whites and Chinese (any Chinese girl seen with a gweilo was, “by definition,” a whore).
+In the 1950s and ’60s, Eurasians were despised by both whites and Chinese (any Chinese girl seen with a gweilo was, “by definition,” a whore).
 As a result, Eurasians (like Indians) formed a separate community and lived in specific area.

 And then there were tribal divisions amongst Chinese, based primarily on dialect [language].